openvinotoolkit/open_model_zoo/models/intel/text-spotting-0001-detector/description/text-spotting-0001-detector.md

     in the (top_left_x, top_left_y, bottom_right_x, bottom_right_y) format.
 1. Name: `raw_masks`, shape: [100x2x28x28].
 Segmentation heatmaps for all
     classes for every output bounding box.
 1. Name: `text_features`, shape [100x64x28x28].
-Text features fed to a text recognition head.
+Text features that are fed to a text recognition head.

 ## Legal Information
 [*] Other names and brands may be claimed as the property of others.